Policy 506 - Student Discipline

 39. Violations against persons, including, but not limited to, assault or threatened assault, fighting, harassment, interference or obstruction, attack with a weapon, or look-alike weapon, sexual assault, illegal or inappropriate sexual conduct, or indecent exposure;

-40. Verbal assaults, or verbally abusive behavior, including, but not limited to, use of words, symbols, acronyms, or language that is discriminatory, abusive, obscene, threatening, intimidating or that degrades other people;
+40. Verbal assaults, or verbally abusive behavior, including, but not limited to, use of words, symbols, acronyms, or language, whether oral or written, that are discriminatory, abusive, obscene, threatening, intimidating degrading to other people, or threatening to school property;

 41. Physical or verbal threats including, but not limited to, the staging or reporting of dangerous or hazardous situations that do not exist;